First Coast News: Pre-FCN

-Meanwhile, in 1996, Allbritton Communications secured the ABC affiliation for the Jacksonville market from longtime third-rated station WJKS (channel 17).
-Originally planned to start in April, the outgoing ABC affiliate's preemptions of more than half of the network's prime time lineup caused Allbritton and the network to throw forward the launch of WJXX by two months to February 9, 1997.
-For most of the rest of that year, technical and signal issues dogged the new ABC affiliate, weighing on its public perception.
-While the station had been airing a local newsmagazine program, it was not until WJXX opened complete studios in south Jacksonville that it began to produce a full local news service on December 15, 1997.
-While ABC 25 News was hailed as a superior product compared to WJKS, which had aired just two 30-minute newscasts on weekdays, Allbritton faced several overwhelming factors in establishing WJXX: in addition to the technical issues that alienated viewers, the market had historically been an underperformer for the ABC network, and WJXT and WTLV were entrenched in the market.
-WJKS, which became The WB affiliate WJWB, surged past WJXX in the ratings.
+While the station had been airing a local newsmagazine program, it was not until WJXX opened a permanent studio facility in south Jacksonville that it began to produce a full local news service on December 15, 1997.
+While ABC 25 News was hailed as a superior product compared to WJKS, which had aired just two 30-minute newscasts on weekdays, Allbritton faced several overwhelming factors in establishing WJXX: in addition to the technical issues that alienated viewers and continued signal deficiencies in some areas, the market had historically been an underperformer for the ABC network, and WJXT and WTLV were entrenched in the market.
+Channel 17, now WJWB, surged past WJXX in the ratings.

 Consolidation

 On November 15, 1999, the FCC legalized television station duopolies—the common ownership of two stations in one market.
 The next day, November 16, Gannett announced it would purchase WJXX from Allbritton.
-The deal was initiated after Allbritton approached Gannett about a possible sale and was legal because of WJXX's unusually low ratings for an ABC affiliate.
-For the next four months, planning was initiated on the eventual consolidation of the WTLV and WJXX news operations, while WJXX continued to produce newscasts and faced a growing exodus of newsroom staffers.
+The deal was initiated after Allbritton approached Gannett about a possible sale.
+The new duopoly rules barred one company from owning two of the four highest-rated stations in a market, which would have normally had the effect of barring common ownership of two "Big Four" affiliates.
+However, WJXX's unusually low ratings for an ABC affiliate made the sale legal.
+For the next four months, planning was initiated on the eventual consolidation of the WTLV and WJXX news operations.
+While WJXX continued to produce newscasts during this time, it faced a growing exodus of newsroom staffers.
+The merged news department was to be dominated by WTLV holdovers.

 The Federal Communications Commission approved the sale on March 16, 2000.
 Gannett consummated the purchase the next day and immediately implemented a simulcast of WTLV's newscasts on WJXX, while construction began at the WTLV studios on Adams Street—which had been enlarged in 1997—to prepare for a new combined news service under the name First Coast News, which debuted on April 27.
 Newscasts continued to be broadcast at the same time on each station, including the WJXX 7 p.m. newscast, which had no competition and was the station's lone successful news program.
 In total, 36 WJXX employees, including 13 in news, joined the WTLV operation.